2001: A Space Odyssey: Influence

-Kubrick did not envision a sequel to 2001.
-Fearing the later exploitation and recycling of his material in other productions (as was done with the props from MGM's Forbidden Planet), he ordered all sets, props, miniatures, production blueprints, and prints of unused scenes destroyed.
-Most of these materials were lost, with some exceptions: a 2001 spacesuit backpack appeared in the "Close Up" episode of the Gerry Anderson series UFO, and one of HAL's eyepieces is in the possession of the author of Hal's Legacy, David G. Stork.
+Kubrick did not envision a sequel.
+Fearing the potential exploitation and recycling of his material in other productions (as was done with the props from MGM's Forbidden Planet), he ordered all sets, props, miniatures, production blueprints, and prints of unused scenes destroyed.
+Most of these materials were lost, with some exceptions: a 2001 spacesuit backpack appeared in the "Close Up" episode of the Gerry Anderson series UFO and one of HAL's eyepieces is in the possession of the author of Hal's Legacy, David G. Stork.
+In March 2015, a model of the Aries 1B Trans-Lunar Space Shuttle used in the film was sold at auction for $344,000 in the United States.
 In 2012, Lockheed engineer Adam Johnson, working with Frederick I. Ordway III, science adviser to Kubrick, wrote the book 2001: The Lost Science, which for the first time featured many of the blueprints of the spacecraft and film sets that previously had been thought destroyed.
 Clarke wrote three sequel novels: 2010: Odyssey Two (1982), 2061: Odyssey Three (1987), and 3001: The Final Odyssey (1997).
 The only filmed sequel, 2010: The Year We Make Contact, released in 1984, was based on Clarke's 1982 novel.
 Kubrick was not involved; it was directed as a spin-off by Peter Hyams in a more conventional style.
 The other two novels have not been adapted for the screen, although actor Tom Hanks in June 1999 expressed a passing interest in possible adaptations.
+Jack Kirby, who created the comic book adaptation of the original film, followed it up with his own ten issue sequel series starting in 1976.

 To commemorate the 50th anniversary of the film's release, an exhibit called "The Barmecide Feast" opened on 8 April 2018, in the Smithsonian Institution's National Air and Space Museum.
 The exhibit features a fully realised, full-scale reflection of the neo-classical hotel room from the film's penultimate scene.
-Director Christopher Nolan presented a mastered 70 mm print of 2001 for the film's 50th anniversary at the 2018 Cannes Film Festival on 12 May.
+Director Christopher Nolan presented a 70 mm print of 2001 for the film's 50th anniversary at the 2018 Cannes Film Festival on 12 May.
 The new 70 mm print is a photochemical recreation made from the original camera negative, for the first time since the film's original theatrical run.
 Further, an exhibit entitled "Envisioning 2001: Stanley Kubrick's Space Odyssey" presented at the Museum of the Moving Image in Astoria, Queens, New York City opened in January 2020.